SALES ENABLEMENT BRIDGES GO-TO-MARKET STRATEGY AND TACTICAL EXECUTION

 For the most part, salespeople are creatures of habit.
 Their days are consumed by a huge inventory of tasks, to-dos, and activities.
 One of the biggest problems that they run into is a lack of consistency across the tools and programs on which they rely and the spottiness in the quality of rollout and content.

 For example, the format and tone of a selling guide might be different from that of a thought leadership paper.
 Internal documents might use the term “asset management” to describe different concepts, or different product groups might each claim that its solution is the one to lead with when communicating with the CIO.
-Without structure to ensure consistency or a standardized way to share this information, companies create unneeded complexity for salespeople.
+Without a structure to ensure consistency or a standardized way to share this information, companies create unneeded complexity for salespeople.
 Even if they find the time to read through the materials provided — or to take the online training course, or to engage with the subject-matter expert — they still have difficulty applying that conflicting information to their daily lives, and thus their behaviors never change.

 . . . have A Valuable Conversation . . .